DHI/DomainServicesSample/README.md

 ## Running

-The solution is configured to use the PostgreSQL provider for storage.
+The solution is configured to use the PostgreSQL provider (the `DHI.Services.PostgreSQL` package) for storage.

-To run you need to install PostgreSQL locally, create a database and configure the connections in `connections.json` with a valid PostgreSQL connection string.
+To run this project, you need to install PostgreSQL locally, create a database and configure the connections in `connections.json` with a valid PostgreSQL connection string.